shamsheersc19/OpenAeroStruct/README.md

 If you wish to examine the code in more depth, see `run_classes.py` and the methods it calls.
 These methods interface directly with OpenMDAO.

 If using this code, please check regularly for updates and please direct any questions or concerns to sschau@umich.edu.

+## Notes

+This code may not currently work for multiple lifting surfaces, and for aerodynamics-only and structures-only analysis and optimizations.
+Further developments are planned.